sarahmclo/colourway/README.md

 - [**Adobe Colors**](https://color.adobe.com/) Adobe Colors was used to generate a pleasing colour palette inkeeping with logo and design.
 - [**Convertio**](https://convertio.co/) Convertio was utilised to optimise images to webp for faster loading

+## Deployment <a name="deployment"></a>

+Git was used for version control.
+Version control was done locally and remotely.
+For remote version control, GitHub was used.
+Regular commits were made after each file change.

+### Remote Deployment
+GitHub Pages was used to deploy the site remotely.

+1. Login to [Git Hub](https://github.com/) Repository account
+2. Navigate to my project repository colourway
+3. Click the Settings near the top of the page
+4. In the left-hand menu, find and click on the Pages
+5. In the Source section, choose 'main' from the drop-down, select branch menu
+6. Select 'root' from the drop-down folder menu
+7. Click 'Save'
+8. Project now live and a link is visible at the top of the page "Your site is published at https://github.com/sarahmclo/colourway/"

+### Local Deployment

+To contribute or check the code, you can:
+- Fork the repository
+- Clone the repository

+### How to Fork
+1. To fork, go the repository
+2. Click on the Fork button in the top left corner of the page
+3. Fill in the form with either keep the name or create a new name for the repository

+### How to Clone
+1. To clone, go to repository
+2. Click on the Code button above the repository files
+3. A drop-down will appear and choose either
+4. Go to your terminal and decide where you want to clone the files
+5. Use the copy/paste button and copy it into your terminal
+6. You also have the option to download a ZIP file of the code

 ## Testing <a name="testing"></a>

 ### Validation Testing